wirtnetwork/docs/docs/expert.md

 # Expert explanation

-**Wirt** is a simple UI to configure your Wireguard network.
+**Wirt** is a simple UI to configure your WireGuard® network.
 Its as simple as that.
 Setting it up manually was annoying so this project was something within my abilities.
 But building a Web based UI for a tool that focusses on security might raise some eyebrows so some extra care went into designing it.